Updated December 5, 2020

 If you’re unsure about your career path, the GRE opens more options than the LSAT, which only applies to law programs.
 Nearly every graduate program, barring law and medical, uses the GRE as the standardized test to measure your abilities.
 The GRE may be the best choice if you have any doubts about a career in law.

 In terms of availability, the GRE is the superior test.
 Unlike the LSAT, which is only offered six times a year, the GRE is offered almost every day of the year.
-If you have a busy schedule, or if you have test anxiety, the GRE allows you to pick almost any date that works for you, while the LSAT requires you to take the test on a specific date or wait months for the next test date.
+If you have a busy schedule, or if you have test anxiety, the GRE allows you to pick almost any date that works for you, while the LSAT requires you to take the test on a specific date or wait months for the next test date—this makes missing the exam due to an emergency inconvenient, to say the least.
+So, if you have a very tight schedule and won’t be available for one of the year’s few LSAT testing days, go with the GRE.

 While both the LSAT and GRE have sections that test your reading comprehension, only the LSAT has questions known as “logic games,” found in the analytical reasoning section.
 These often present a set of objects in an unknown order with a number of rules, and you must figure out valid orders or patterns from the information given.

-These test your ability to analyze and infer information from a given scenario, but they aren’t for everyone.
-Practice a few logic games, and if you find you have trouble following the question or get confused often, you may want to reconsider taking the LSAT.
+These questions test your ability to analyze and infer information from a given scenario, but they aren’t for everyone.
+Practice a few logic games online, and if you find that you really have trouble following these types of questions or get confused often, you may want to reconsider taking the GRE instead.

-While more law schools don’t require the LSAT, all of them accept it.
-Of the 205 ABA-approved law schools, only 23 currently accept the GRE.
-If more than a few schools you’re considering aren’t on that short list, you should consider studying up for the LSAT.
+While some law schools don’t require the LSAT, all of them accept it.
+Of the 205 ABA-approved law schools, the majority don’t currently accept the GRE.
+So, if more than a few schools you’re considering aren’t on the list of GRE-friendly law schools, you should consider studying up for the LSAT.

-Law schools generally report statistics for the entering class.
+Law schools generally report statistics for their entering class.
 You can check out the demographics, average GPA, and average LSAT scores of the entering students on the law school’s website.
-However, these schools have not begun reporting their average GRE scores.
-You can use a GRE to LSAT conversion chart to better understand the score equivalency, but keep in mind that schools may not adhere exactly to these kinds of conversions.
-If you want to be absolutely sure about your standardized test scores, you should go with the tried-and-true LSAT.
+However, these schools have not begun reporting their average GRE scores in as much detail.
+You can use a GRE to LSAT conversion chart to better understand equivalent scores between the tests, but keep in mind that schools may not adhere exactly to these kinds of conversions.
+If you want to be absolutely sure about how your standardized test scores stack up to the school’s scoring expectations, you should go with the tried-and-true LSAT.

-If the idea of doing geometry and algebra causes you immediate anxiety, you may want to avoid the GRE and take the LSAT instead, which does not have math questions.
-On the other hand, if you’re a STEM major, or if you preferred the math section to the verbal section of the SAT, then you may prefer taking the GRE instead of the heavily verbal-based LSAT.
+If the idea of doing geometry and algebra causes you immediate anxiety, you may want to avoid the GRE and take the LSAT instead, which has no math questions.
+On the other hand, if you’re a STEM major, or if you preferred the math section to the verbal section on other standardized tests like the SAT, then you may prefer taking the GRE instead of the heavily verbal-based LSAT.

 LSAT vs. GRE – Which Test Should I Take?